sigasi/sigasi_insights/content/tech/prefix-signals-instantiation.md

 Updating all wires or signals in a long port map can be a tedious task.
-However, using the *Regular expressions* capability of the *[Find/Replace dialog]({{< ref "faq#whole-word-textual-search" >}})*, pre-pending the prefix to the wires/signals can be done more efficient.
+However, using the *Regular expressions* capability of the *[Find/Replace dialog]({{< ref "faq#whole-word-textual-search" >}})*, pre-pending the prefix to the wires/signals can be done more efficiently.

 In the screenshot, the *Find* field contains `\((.*)\)` to select everything between brackets.
 The outer brackets are escaped to match the actual brackets in the port map.